frappe/biometric-attendance-sync-tool/README.md

 > TODO: fill this section with more info to help Non-Technical Individuals.

-## Creating Executable File for GUI
+## To create executable file for GUI
 ### Linux:
-1. Activate virtual environment
+1. Activate virtual environment.
 1. Inside the root folder run the following commands:
     ```
     pip install pyinstaller
     ```